![]() |

 Regular Membership

-is $30.00 for registration and first year's dues.
+is $15.00 for registration and $20.00 for first year's dues.
 Subsequent dues are

-Membership is based on age at time of enrollment: age 0-30 is $250.00; age 31-45
+Membership fee is based on age at time of enrollment: age 0-30 is $250.00; age 31-45

 is $200.00; age 46-60 is $150.00; age 61-90 is $100.
-Members do

 A membership application is linked to this web page.
-Click HERE to access it.

 The form can be filled in on your computer and then printed.
 The completed

-held a national reunion every year since 1906, except in 1942-5 when World War
+The Society has held a national reunion every year since 1906, except in 1942-5 when World War II made travel difficult.
+In 2020 it was a virtual reunion on the internet due to the Covoid pandemic.

-The first genealogy of the family was prepared by Rev. Charles Robbins, pastor of Windsor CT, and finished in 1809.
+The first genealogy of the Wolcott family was prepared by Rev. Charles Robbins, pastor of Windsor CT, and finished in 1809.
 He sent it to Judge Frederick Wolcott of Litchfield.
 Some years later, the three sons of Frederick Wolcott, Joshua Huntington (1804-1891), Frederick Henry (1808-1883),

 and Charles Moseley Wolcott (1816-1889), encouraged their cousin, George Gibbs (1815-1873), to prepare a family genealogy for publication.
 According to Rev. Samuel Wolcott (1813-1886), who completed the work, George Gibbs "had made